google/WebFundamentals/src/content/en/fundamentals/accessibility/01-focus/focus-four.md

 ---
 layout: shared/narrow
-title: "Accessibility Codelab"
+title: "DOM Order Matters"
-description: "Accessibility Codelab"
+description: "The importance of the default DOM order"
 published_on: 2016-03-01
 updated_on: 2016-03-01
-order: 10
+order: 4
 translation_priority: 0
 authors:
   - megginkearney